 - How it all Translates into Marketing Strategies

 - The Ethical Side of Neuromarketing – How Far Can We Go?

 - Bottom Line

 What comes to your mind when you think about the term ‘buyer behavior’?
 A random teenage group competing on who has the latest sneakers on the market?
-Or maybe a thoughtful person carefully researching every detail of the product that he/she is about to buy?
+Or maybe a thoughtful person carefully researching every detail of the product that they are about to buy?
 Well, let me tell you something.
 It’s both these options, and even more.

-In today’s article, we’ll talk about the factors that influence buying decisions and buyer behavior, how consumers make decisions, the science behind persuasion, and its marketing aspect.
-So, you’d better buckle up, cause we are about to give you some cool insights.
+Today’s article will discuss the factors that influence buying decisions and buyer behavior, how consumers make decisions, the science behind persuasion, and its marketing aspect.
+So, you’d better buckle up cause we are about to give you some cool insights.

 Let’s start with the basics.

 What is Buyer Behavior?

 Buyer behavior involves a series of steps and actions people take when purchasing products or services of any kind.
 It is synonymous with “consumer purchasing behavior,” which often refers to individual customers rather than businesses.
 Buyer behavior is what happens in our brains and what factors contribute to decision-making.
 It is a driving force behind any marketing strategy.
 Crazy, isn’t it?
 Don’t freak out just yet; there’s more to it.